Dog adoption saves lives. Adopt a dog and you'll have a friend for life! Contact us, or contact another local humane society, animal shelter or SPCA.

 So Cal Bulldog Rescue obtains homeless Bulldogs from owners who give them up to us, from individuals who find them as strays, from veterinarians when the dogs are given to them by the owners, and sometimes from animal shelters.
 Reasons for dogs being given up or abandoned are numerous but are often along the lines of "we have no time for the dog" or "we cannot afford the needed medical care".

 Our volunteers provide foster care for homeless Bulldogs, place Bulldogs in new homes, maintain waiting lists of people who are willing to adopt, and provide education and counseling for Bulldog owners and adopters.
 Bulldogs taken into foster care are given necessary veterinary care, including vaccinations and heartworm preventatives.
 Temperaments are evaluated, and Rescue Network members do not knowingly place aggressive dogs in foster care or new homes.
 Training and socialization are also provided when needed.

 Applicants for adoption are carefully screened via telephone interviews, home visits, and contacts with veterinarians and landlords, when applicable.
 Most rescue groups require the applicant to meet the Bulldog before a placement is arranged.
 The objective is to match rescued Bulldogs with the most suitable adopter.

 Submit an adoption application through the Southern California Bulldog Rescue website.

-In order to facilitate home checks and post-adoption follow-up/questions, our dogs must be placed in Southern California only (EXCEPT San Diego).
-If you reside in San Diego or Northern California, please contact the rescue in your area.
+In order to facilitate home checks and post-adoption follow-up/questions, our dogs must be placed in Southern California only.
+If you reside in Northern California, please contact the rescue in your area.